Terrarasa/mac_searcher/README.md

 Mac Searcher
 =================

 This is a CLI based tool to quickly search against the OUI database provided by IEEE.
-It's based on the library mac_vendor_lookup by Johann Bauer https://github.com/bauerj, but I've re-written it to download a cache file to desktop for offline queries and written it to not use async calls.
+It's based on the library mac_vendor_lookup by Johann Bauer https://github.com/bauerj, but I've re-written it to download a cache file for offline queries and to not use async calls.

 ## Install